OliLay/smaRSt-fan/README.md

 # smaRSt-fan

-A Linux service written for controlling a PWM capable fan with PID control logic and smart connectivity on a Raspberry Pi.
+A Linux service written for controlling a PWM capable fan with PID control logic and smart connectivity.

+Designed to be device-agnostic by using `sysfs` for accessing PWM and GPIO (for the tacho).
+Comes with `systemd` integration.

 # Build
 To build, run